uhudo/igoprotect/README.md

 This README provides an overview of the platform, instructions for its use, and deployment in a local environment.

 The project was developed using [AlgoKit](https://developer.algorand.org/algokit/).
-The smart contract have been written in [Algorand Python](https://github.com/algorandfoundation/puya).
+The smart contracts have been written in [Algorand Python](https://github.com/algorandfoundation/puya).
 The frontend has been written in React.js Typescript with Tailwind CSS.

 ## Overview